DomiCodeur/zzzTracker/README.md

 ## Overview

 **zzzTracker** is an online tool that allows users to calculate the remaining time until a given date in days, months, years, or sleeps.
-Users can register, save their dates, and choose the time unit for the countdown display.
+Built with Angular 20, users can register, save their dates, and choose the time unit for the countdown display.

 ## Features